mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ## Chapter 6 Creating Invoices

-The text describes the process of entering the first transaction in QuickBooks Online, which involves creating an invoice and checking its effects on the trial balance and customer balance reports.
-The Steps** are detailed to guide users through setting up reports, entering invoice details, and verifying the results.
+The first transaction in QBO, which involves creating an invoice and checking its effects on the trial balance and customer balance reports.
+The Steps are detailed to guide users through setting up reports, entering invoice details, and verifying the results.

 1. **Set Up the Trial Balance Report:**
-   - Click on `Reports` in the left panel.
-   - Click `Standard` and scroll to the `Accountant Reports` section.
+   - Click on `Reports` > `Standard` and scroll down `Accountant Reports` section.
-   - Select `Trial Balance`.
+   - Select `Trial Balance`
-   - Change the date range to `All Dates`.
+   - USE date range `All Dates`
    - Click `Run Report` and then `Save Customization` to save the report in the custom section.

 2. **Set Up the Customer Balance Detail Report:**
-   - Go back to `Reports`.
+   - Go back to `Reports`
    - Scroll to the `Who Owes You` section.
-   - Select `Customer Balance Detail`.
+   - Select `Customer Balance Detail`
    - Click `Save Customization` to save the report.

 3. **Enter the First Invoice:**
-   - Click on `Sales` and then `Invoice`.
+   - Click on `Sales` > `Invoice`
    - Input the invoice date (e.g., January 1st).
    - Select the customer (e.g., Alan).
    - Choose the product/service (e.g., Video) and enter the quantity (e.g., 10 hours).